|

 B and C, you simply need to input:

-XA + XB + XC = k
+XA + XB + XC = k To perform the

 offset, what we do is overlay the trace of ellipses Ellipse(A, B,